teepean/aDNApipeline/README.md

 # Single ended
 adnapipe_single fastq threads Population name Individual name

-Example: adnapipe_single ERR2744350.fastq.gz 8 Isreal I1165
+Example: adnapipe_single ERR2744350.fastq.gz 8 Israel I1165
 # Paired

 The program downloads hs37d5.fa if it does not exist in the main directory.
 The program will also create bwa index of hs37d5.fa if it is missing.